Trietptm-on-Coding-Algorithms/windows-hotspot/README.md

 ### Requirements:

-* Windows - any new version (Win 7+) will work.
+* Windows - any newer version (Win 7+) will work.
-* A Wireless Adapter which is able to host a network - obviously.
+* A wireless network adapter which is able to host a network - obviously.

 ---